-My 2nd long-distance relationship was with my boyfriend that I dated on & off, during the tail-end of my Senior year of college & through mid-February the following year.
+My 2nd long-distance relationship was with my boyfriend that I dated on & off, during my Senior year of college.
 We were on opposing Dance Teams in college.
 It was a classic Romeo & Juliet story.
 My Dance team’s president hated that I was spending so much time with him & his friends.
-Not wanting to be controlled, I became obsessed with winning Romeo’s heart just to spite my Dance team’s efforts to stop me.
-While my intentions at the beginning of our relationship weren’t the greatest, I did fall in love with him & for a short time, he fell in love with me too.
+I didn’t allow them to control me.
+It became my obsession to win Romeo’s heart just to spite my Dance team’s efforts to stop me.
+While my intentions, in the beginning, weren’t the best, I still fell in love with him.

-I was about a month away from graduating when he was finally ready to ask me out on a real date & officially call me his girlfriend.
+I was a month away from graduating when he asked me on a real date & officially called me his girlfriend.
 I still had one more class to take over the Summer, then I moved back home to the Bay Area.
 Over the Summer & during the Holidays, we did great.
-It was only once I was back in the Bay Area for good & he was back in school that the trouble started.
+It was only once I was back in the Bay Area & he was back in school that the trouble started.